andersla/TerraShift/README.md

 ```
 # This Packer step is not needed if you are happy with the openshift
-# image that is already created and on amazon servers with the name: anders-os-02
+# image that is already created and on amazon servers (region eu-west-1) with the name: anders-os-02
 cd packer
 packer build -var-file="packer-conf-aws.json" build-aws.json